kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 **Question 1.1.1**: Write a query to display all employee information, but format the output to show:
 - Full name as "LastName, FirstName MiddleInitial" (handle NULL middle names)
-- Salary formatted with currency symbol and commas
+- BaseSalary formatted with currency symbol and commas
 - Years of service as a whole number
 - Email domain only (part after @)